jacloar/Santorini/Santorini/Design/Assignment11/server-protocol.md

 A request must be made within 5 seconds of receiving a prompt.
 If more than 10 check-placements or check-turns are made within 1 second, the player will be booted for attempting to overload the server.

+Check requests (ie, check-placement and check-turn) are optional.
+The player does not need to send one, but it can inform the player if the move they are about to make is illegal

 If a player cheats or times out, an observer receives an "Error" where "Error" is a ["error", string] where string contains an error message, followed by a win-player.